EndoTheDev/PersonalSelfhostedDockerStack/ARCHITECTURE.md

 - **Uptime Kuma**: Self-hosted uptime monitoring and alerting.
 - **Trilium**: Hierarchical note-taking application.
 - **Filebrowser**: Web-based file manager for browsing and managing files on shared storage.
+- **it-tools**: Collection of online developer tools for formatting, conversion, and testing.
 - **Arcane**: Custom or specialized service (purpose TBD).

 ### Databases

 - **Redis**: In-memory data structure store used for caching and sessions.
 - **Qdrant**: Vector database for similarity search and AI applications.